Encrypt anything.

 Best practices.

 Make your decoys believable.
 An empty string or "test123" won't fool anyone.
 Use something that matches the kind of data you'd plausibly have.
 Old passwords, dummy seed phrases with small balances, mundane notes.
-The Live engine toggle above can also generate shape-correct decoys across 17 credential types if you'd rather not write your own.
+The ✨ Generate a random decoy button above picks a shape-correct decoy across 69 credential types if you'd rather not write your own.

 Use strong, unique passwords.
 Deniability protects the bytes when they leak, not against weak passwords.
 Use 12+ characters, mix types, don't reuse them.